 To correct this writing issue, you can use slope sheets to help keep your child’s letters consistent.
 Help your little one remember that all parts of an alphabet should touch without leaving any gaps.
-Also, ensure to give them positive feedback when they correctly close loops, dot “is” and cross “ts.”
+If the problem persists, it could be beneficial to have them practice the cursive alphabet so that they get in the habit of keeping their letters together.
+Also, ensure to give them positive feedback when they correctly close loops, dot “i’s” and cross “t’s.”

 Children are in the habit of writing their alphabets or numbers backward, especially when they are younger.
 It’s because they are yet to develop spatial consistency fully, so they don’t understand that letters written in reverse could form a different letter of nothing at all.
 For example, small letters “b” and “d” or a reversed letter c “ͻ.”

 Correcting these writing issues takes practice and more practice.
 Form an early age, you can carry out finger tracing exercises to help your child practice the visual ways of writing such letters correctly.
 You can use several other motor sensory exercises like using fingers to write in the sand, writing with chalk, etc. it helps them memorize writing the letters correctly.
 Once they get the knack of it, you can move to trace the alphabets on paper with their pencils.
 Gradually they can grow up to become professional writers like those on custom writing review websites such as Online Writers Rating.